Mushinako/Discord-Hide-Sidebar/README.md

 Please open an issue if the performance dip is severe.

+### The toggle does not automatically show up when Discord boots

+I'm not sure what the cause of this is and am looking into it.
+If it doesn't show up, switch to another server and switch back.

 ### Can I get this to work on PTB version

 Possibly, given that PTB is more prone to change.